kminoda/VIODE/README.md

 # VIODE
 This is a repository for the VIODE (Visual-Inertial Odometry in Dynamic Environments) dataset described in the paper:

 Koji Minoda, Fabian Schilling, Valentin Wüest, Dario Floreano, and Takehisa Yairi, "VIODE: A Simulated Dataset to Address the Challenges of Visual-Inertial Odometry in Dynamic Environments", IEEE Robotics and Automation Letters (RA-L), 2021.

 The overall documentation is available in the above RA-L paper.
 The whole dataset is hosted on zenodo.

+[YouTube link Here]

 # Dataset Structure
 The visual-inertial sensor data is provided in ROS bag format.
 Each bag contains the following topics.